 The fact is, it took a nation of former slaves, the Jews, to invent the idea around the 14th century BCE.
 Moses liberates them from bondage in Egypt.
 They flee as quickly as they can, knowing Pharaoh is likely to change his mind again.
-He does, and in pursuing them his army is drowned in the Red Sea.
-Safely across, Moses leads the Children of Israel, now a horde of several million, into the wasteland east of Egypt.
+He does, and while pursuing them his army is drowned in the Red Sea.
+Moses leads the Children of Israel, now a horde of several million, safely across into the Sinai desert, the wasteland east of Egypt.
 They come to Mount Sinai and camp at the bottom while Moses ascends to get further instructions from God.
 After 40 days, he brings down the Ten Commandments.
 One of the ten is this incredible innovation: set aside one day a week to rest and worship God and keep the day holy.
 Since then, the Shabbat, as Jews call it, has become one of the Jews’ extraordinary gifts to world civilization.

 This is not an example of cultural borrowing.
 The Sumerians, Akkadians, nor the Babylonians had nothing quite like it.
 Although there is fragmentary evidence they may have counted seven day periods from the new moon, their “week,” if it existed at all, was unstable.
 The Egyptians used a ten-day cycle.
 The Sabbath was created ab novo by Jews.
 If you cannot accept that it’s divinely inspired, then it’s admittedly – like those two other Jewish inventions at Sinai, the phonetic alphabet and monotheism –at very least an invention so extraordinary and transformative that it inspires the world.